 Explore the eight galleries in this Gothic Revival-style building.

-If you’ve still got room for one more art gallery, Dundee Contemporary Arts exhibits art, film and has a nice cafe and shop.
+If you’ve still got room for one more art gallery, Dundee Contemporary Arts exhibit art, film and has a nice cafe and shop.

 Dine back in the city at the award-winning Castlehill Restaurant.